News & Resources

 An employee hands the customer her credit card

-When you read up on the particulars of credit cards, you might notice the terms “extended warranty” and “purchase protection.”
+When you read the fine print on credit cards, you might notice the terms “extended warranty” and “purchase protection.”
 Sometimes referred to as extended protection, purchase security, or purchase assurance.
-Most glaze over these perks and focus on points or rewards associated with the credit card in question.
-However, extended warranties and purchase protection can come in handy and can save you money on big-ticket items.

 Extended warranties operate alongside manufacturer warranties, and purchase protection provides assurance for theft and damage.